weitianxin/CLOVER/README.md

 python maml.py --cuda 0 --rerun --adv 2 --adv2 1 --fm --num_epoch 50 --loss 1 --out 5 --out2 2 --outer 0 --inner_fc 0 --seed 53 --disable_inner_max --normalize --item_adv
 ```

-The hyperparameters need to be further finetuned to obtain better performance.
+The hyperparameters need to be further finetuned for each dataset to obtain better performance.
 In these commands, "adv" denotes the tradeoff factor of the first adversarial loss and adv2 represents the second. "loss=1" denotes use the cross-entropy loss.
 The argument "out" controls the input information to the adversarial network. "disable_inner_max" is to disable the optimization of task T_2 in the inner loop. "disable_inner_adv" is to disable the optimization of task T_1.

 The final results are the average of five independent runs (seeds) with the best model.
 For the AUC metric, it is tested using a trained model to infer the sensitive attribute with function "fair_fine" in the file.